EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week:-A-Heap-of-Trouble-Detecting-Spring-Boot-Heapdump-Theft-When-the-Exfiltration-Is-a-GET-Request_.md

 - `max()`, `min()`, `avg()`, `sum()` **skip** nulls. `avg()` of a column that's 90% null is the average of the other 10%, reported without comment. `sum()` of an all-null column is null.
 - `dcount()` doesn't count null as a distinct value.

-Which is why the Act I summarize carries `UnknownSizeHits = countif(Answered and SizeVerdict == "Unknown")` as a first-class column rather than inferring it from `MaxRespBytes` being null.
+Which is why the Act I summarize carries `UnknownSizeHits = countif(Served and SizeVerdict == "Unknown")` as a first-class column rather than inferring it from `MaxRespBytes` being null.
 The count of what you couldn't measure is data.
 Derive it explicitly, put it in the grid, and let the ranking use it.

 <br/>